SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 *A complex spell used to push targets away.*
 ```
 Stats:
-- continuous cast
+- instant cast
 - 20s cooldown
-- 3 initial arcana cost
+- 3 arcana cost
-- no continous arcana drain
+- incremental
+- 5 charges
-- lasts 10s
+- 7s downtime
 - epic

 Info:
-- While cast:
-  - Slowly pushes the caster back.
+- Pushes the caster back a little bit when cast.
-  - Pushes all entities in a cone in front of the caster back a lot.
+- Pushes all entitis in a cone in front of the caster back a lot.
-  - Gives the caster a movement speed penalty.
 ```
 </details>